 It’s one of the great debates.
 Like Yankees vs. Red Socks, Democrats vs. Republicans, cat lovers vs. dog lovers, there are those who overseed their grass vs. those who don’t.
 Why the great debate?
 Well, it’s hard to say exactly how it all started, but it likely has something to do with American’s love of lush green lawns and doing whatever it takes to have them.

-The fact that Bermuda grass and its hybrid varieties are still the best performers in Arizona’s low desert regions probably has something to do with it.
-While Bermuda thrives in our summer heat, around late October to mid-November, this summer grass will go dormant turning a nice shade of golden-tan.
+The fact that Bermuda grass and its hybrid varieties are still the best performers in Arizona’s low desert regions probably factors in.
+While Bermuda thrives in our summer heat, around late October to mid-November, this summer grass will go dormant, turning a nice shade of golden-tan.

 Swooping in comes the promise of an emerald-green delicate carpet of ryegrass.
 The ritual starts in September but may go as late as mid-November.
 You start seeing mowers surrounded in a cloud of dust as landscapers start scalping lawns in preparation of overseeding.
-The scalping, or extra low mowing, allows the seed better contact with the soil below, and then the daily multiple waterings begin to ensure germination of seed.
+The scalping, or extra low mowing, allows the seed better contact with the soil below.
+Then the daily multiple waterings begin to ensure germination of seed.

 Just how much water does it take to have this winter luxury?
-Over 8,000 gallons of water for every 1,000 square feet of grass is needed – somewhat difficult to justify when water is such a precious resource in Arizona.
+More than 8,000 gallons of water for every 1,000 square feet of grass is needed.
+This seems somewhat difficult to justify when water is such a precious resource in Arizona.
 By learning to accept a less than lush lawn during the winter months, property owners will not only realize significant water savings for themselves and their community, they will also save a lot of time and money.
 So if you’re looking for a reason not to overseed, take a look at these …

 Top Ten Reasons Not to Plant a Winter Lawn:

 10. Save time – No need to scalp the lawn, prepare the seedbed, seed, water, or mow.